 Does acid stain permanently change the color of concrete?

-Yes, acid stain will be permanent, so choose colors wisely, and test a spot.
+Yes, acid stain will be permanent.
+Choose colors wisely and test a spot.

 Does acid stain fade over time?